Embracing Digital Minimalism

 Scroll forward a decade and – with 10% of the UK on antidepressants – people are starting to take a long hard look at the way we live; in particular, whether the “always on” lifestyle, the avalanche of convenience, really serves us as human beings.
 In particular, there has been a surge of interest in the subject from people in their twenties who are challenging the dehumanising system they have been born into.

-• restrict times you access it
+• Limiting the times you access it.

-• tighten privacy settings
+• Tightening privacy settings.

-• start purging your list of contacts/’friends’
+• Start purging your list of contacts/’friends’

 Using a phone as a phone